 Not every separation agreement involves a divorce.
 A separation agreement may be an important step to take if the marriage does not end in divorce but the parties no longer live together.
-State laws create grounds for a no-fault divorce if the parties remain separated for at least 12 months or if they have a written marital separation agreement that addresses all the issues within their marriage, including alimony and property rights.
+There are no longer fault grounds for divorce, so proceedings can move forward more amicably and simpler than before.
+Couples don’t even have to live in separate environments anymore to go through with an absolute divorce.

 A separation often also includes terms on the care and custody of children.
 Parties may enter these agreements that make decisions for their children on how custody and access will be divided post separation.
 However, the judge retains the ultimate authority to decide matters of child custody and child support in the best interest of the children and under Maryland law.
 A Bethesda separation agreements lawyer can help you reach an amicable resolution to your marital dissolution.

 Getting married creates legal obligations and gives people with rights to property.
 Any divorce must account for those rights and make an equitable distribution of property.
 The fairest and easiest way to accomplish this equitable division may be to enter into a separation agreement.

 In short, these are negotiated settlements to divorces where both parties agree to how their assets and debts will be divided upon divorce or separation.
 Working with a Bethesda separation agreements lawyer can help you identify key areas of concern, discern your goals, and draft a legally binding contract to help you to retain control over your future.
 Contact our firm today to learn more.